 One common question to ask about a graph is whether there is a path from one vertex to another.
 In the case of our example, we'd be asking whether there is a route from one city to another.
 Before we write the code, let's work out some examples (sample tests).
-Rather than write the tests with Assert in a testing class object, we're going to write these less formally as print statements in the Main class, to make interactive testing easier.

-''' 1 System.out.println(g.canReach(bos, pvd)); // should be true 2 System.out.println(g.canReach(bos, har)); // should be true 3 System.out.println(g.canReach(har, bos)); // should be false 4 System.out.println(g.canReach(pvd, pvd)); // should be true '''
+'''

+1 assertTrue(g.canReach(bos, pvd));

+2 assertTrue(g.canReach(bos, har));

+3 assertFalse(g.canReach(har, bos));

+4 assertTrue(g.canReach(pvd, pvd));

+'''